BAMresearch/probeye/docs/components.rst

 Experiments
 ###########
-The experiments that are added to an inference problem are the carriers of the experimentally recorded data that is used to calibrate the problem's parameters with.
+The experiments that are added to an inverse problem are the carriers of the experimentally recorded data that is used to calibrate the problem's parameters with.
 If we stay in the example discussed before, this could look like this:

 .. code-block:: python